ThomasMullen/ThomasMullen.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.Phys. in Physics, University of Manchester, 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Neuroscience, Champalimaud Center of the Unknown, 2024 (expected)

 Work experience
 ======